 After 18 months I gladly moved out of the back bedroom and into the garden.
 The Shedquarters was born.

-With just The 49 Steps (true) from house to office, the commute’s the shortest I’ve had and snow doesn’t stop me either.
+With just The 49 Steps (true) from house to office, the commute’s the shortest I’ve had.
+Snow doesn’t stop me either.